apache/mina-site/source/mina-project/userguide/ch4-session/ch4-session.md

 ## Initialization

 When a new session is created, it has to be initialized.
-This is done using the default IoService configuration, bt you can update this configuration later on.
+This is done using the default IoService configuration, but you can update this configuration later on.
 Actually, when the session is created, we internally create a copy of the default IoService configuration that is stored within the session, and this is this configuration instance that will be used (and that can be modified).

 This initialization will also starts the statistics counters, create the Attributes container, associate a write queue to to the session (this is where the messages will be enqueued until they have been sent), and ultimately, would you have provided a specific task to do during this phase, it will call it.